PowerWire.eu

 In the figure below, we can see the following SQL statements were performed;

-1. Created a new database
+1. Create new database

-2. Created a new table
+2. Create new table

-4. Check if the records were inserted
+4. Check records were inserted

 To quit the psql command, use \q which will take you back to Bash